-Failure to follow the age recommendations for this ATV.
+Failure to follow the age recommendations for this vehicle.

-Use by children of ATVs that are not recommended for their age can lead to severe injury or death of the child.

-Even though a child may be within the age group for which an ATV is recommended, he or she may not have the skills, abilities, or judgment needed to operate the ATV safely and may be involved in a serious accident.
+A lack of respect for this age recommendation can lead to severe injury or death of the child.
+Even though a child may be within the age group for which this vehicle is recommended, he may not have the skills, abilities, or judgment needed to operate the ATV safely and may be involved in a serious accident.

-No one under 16 should operate a Bombardier ATV.
+No one under 16 should operate this vehicle.

-Carrying a passenger on this ATV.
+Carrying a passenger on this vehicle.

-Greatly reduces your ability to balance and control this ATV.
+Greatly reduces your ability to balance and control this vehicle.
 Could cause an accident, resulting in harm to you and/or your passenger.